uzh-dqbm-cmi/auto-discern/README.md

 ### Training the Neural Models

 The neural models were trained with `neural/neural_discern_run_script.py` script.

+A test version of the script can be run with `python neural_discern_run_script.py --test-mode`.
+This will train each question for one fold and one epoch, and skip doing the hyperparameter search.

+This script trains the 5 Discern question models in parallel across 5 GPUs.
+You can choose which GPUs to use by modifying the `question_gpu_map` entry in the `config`.

+Note to self: This model was trained on LeoMed (`sing_dis; /opt/conda/bin/python neural_dicsern_run_script.py`)

 ## Model Deployment with the Web App
 On your local machine, from within `autodiscern/`: